Skip to main content

 What are companies doing about factory farming?

 Lots of companies have animal welfare policies, with criteria like ‘freedom from hunger and thirst’.
-However, for many multinationals, the bar is very low and still allows factory farming.
+However, for the vast majority of multinationals, the bar is very low and still allows factory farming.
 It can therefore be difficult to separate those talking the talk from those actually making changes.

 Companies that are serious about changing practices will likely have a certification such as Organic or Pasture For Life, to show they are not using factory farming practices.